norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

 I’m really, really proud of how this application turned out, and you can check it out for yourself over at Github: [https://github.com/norawolf/notable_books_2018](https://github.com/norawolf/notable_books_2018)

 **Future Functionality Expansions**

-I have many ideas for how I could continue to expand the functionality of this CLI program as I continue to learn more.
+I have many ideas for how I could continue to expand the functionality of this CLI application as I continue to learn more.
 Here are two that I would like to keep working on:

 * Allow the user to create a profile to save books to a Reading List
 * Add the ability for a user to check if a local library has a copy of a book from the list